rowanmanning/pledge/README.md

 browser and server.
 It has a simple and expressive syntax which makes validating variables and arguments an enjoyable task!

+**NOTE: This project is no longer being maintained.
+If you're interested in taking over maintenance of this repo, please contact me.**

 [![Build Status][travis-status]][travis]